LLM-Meta-SR: In-Context Learning for Evolving Selection Operators in Symbolic Regression: Introduction

-In both evolutionary~\citep{cava2018learning, fong2023rethinking} and neural-evolutionary~\citep{landajuela2022unified,grayeli2024symbolic, zhang2025ragsr} symbolic regression algorithms, the system follows an iterative optimization process in which solutions are progressively refined by selecting promising candidates.
-In this process, the selection operator responsible for identifying candidate solutions worth refining, plays a key role in system effectiveness.
-However, in current evolutionary and neural-evolutionary symbolic regression systems, the selection operator is typically manually designed by domain experts.
-This manual process requires significant effort and trial-and-error, which can limit the pace of progress.
-Ideally, an automated algorithm design framework capable of generating effective selection operators for symbolic regression would substantially enhance research and development efficiency in this area.
+In both evolutionary~\cite{fong2024symbolic} and neural-evolutionary~\cite{han2025transformer, zhang2025ragsr} SR algorithms, the system follows an iterative learning process in which solutions are progressively refined by selecting promising candidates.
+In this process, the selection operator, which identifies candidate solutions worth refining, plays a key role in system effectiveness.
+However, current selection operators are typically manually designed by experts, requiring significant effort and trial-and-error, which can hinder progress.
+Ideally, an automated algorithm design framework capable of generating effective selection operators for SR would substantially enhance research and development efficiency in this area.
+Other evolutionary components—such as mutation and crossover operators—are tightly coupled to the underlying representation, whether tree-based, graph-based, or grammar-based, which limits transferability across SR systems.
+In contrast, the selection operator is largely representation-agnostic.
+Thus, this paper focuses on automated selection design without entangling the framework with representation-specific design choices.